github/docs/content/github/site-policy/github-acceptable-use-policies.md

 - is or contains false, inaccurate, or intentionally deceptive information that is likely to adversely affect the public interest (including health, safety, election integrity, and civic participation);

-- contains or installs any active malware or exploits, or uses our platform for exploit delivery (such as part of a command and control system); or
+- contains or installs any active malware or exploits, or uses our platform for exploit delivery (such as part of a command and control system);

+- shares unauthorized product licensing keys, software for generating unauthorized product licensing keys, or software for bypassing checks for product licensing keys, including extension of a free license beyond its trial period; or

 - infringes any proprietary right of any party, including patent, trademark, trade secret, copyright, right of publicity, or other right.